haoliuhoward/refs-sharing/README.md

 Actually, all fields should be in delimiters {}

-All titles should be in Camelcase because Google Scholar tends to use it.
+All titles should be in Camelcase because Google Scholar tends to use it this way.

 Thus, journal title={A big, huge idea}